- Data Sheet

 Isotropic finishing machines aren’t an exception.

 They have a special type of media used in bringing the desired finishing results into reality.

-They help the isotropic finishing machine in chemically-producing a non-directional finish, that reduces surface stress.
+They help the isotropic finishing machine in chemically-producing a non-directional finish, which reduces surface stress.

-In terms of structure, isotropic finishing media have fused micro-crystalline alumina structure that make them sturdy and durable in usage.
+In terms of structure, isotropic finishing media have fused micro-crystalline alumina structures that make them sturdy and durable in usage.

 Some other isotropic finishing media are comprised of fine porcelain media.

-Just as well, they contain superfine alumina powder that’s sintered at 1600 Celsius degrees.
+Just as well, they contain superfine alumina powder that’s sintered at 1600 degrees Celsius.

-Irrespective of which of porcelain or ceramic that the isotropic finishing media is, the media’s gravity hovers around 3.6 g/cm3 (225 lbs/ft3).
+Regardless of either porcelain or ceramic the isotropic finishing media is, the media’s gravity hovers around 3.6 g/cm3 (225 lbs/ft3).

-Isotropic finishing media are usually made use of in Isotropic superfinishing process (or ISF process), which refers to chemically accelerated vibratory mass finishing process.
+Isotropic finishing media are used in the Isotropic Superfinishing process (or ISF process), which refers to a chemically accelerated vibratory mass finishing process.